Excelsior Scholarship Information

 You must also have filed the 2021-22 Free Application for Federal Student Aid (FAFSA) and the New York State Tuition Assistance Program (TAP) application.
 While enrolled, you must be full time and have passing grades for at least 30 credit hours each academic year (including winter and summer terms).
 After graduation, you must live and be employed (if working) in New York State for at least as many years as you received the scholarship.

 What if I want to change my major?

 Please note, changing your Degree Major may have a serious impact on your ability to receive the New York State Excelsior Scholarship.
 You should always check with the financial aid office to inquire how your student aid will be impacted before changing your major.

 Eligibility will be reviewed every semester.
 Students who change majors may no longer be considered “on track” if they lose credits that don’t apply to the new major.

 What if I don’t pass 30 credit hours or I decide to move out of New York?

-They must complete at least 30 credit over 365 days, applicable to the program of study; failure to do so means that the first term award will be paid, but the student will be ineligible for future Excelsior funds ( students can take summer or winter term courses to meet the 30 credits, but they must pay out of pocket for those courses).
+Students must complete at least 30 credits over 365 days, applicable to the program of study; failure to do so means that the first term award will be paid, but the student will be ineligible for future Excelsior funds ( students can take summer or winter term courses to meet the 30 credits, but they must pay out of pocket for those courses).
 After graduation, if you do not meet the New York State residency requirement for as many years as you received the Excelsior Scholarship, it becomes a loan which you will then be required to pay back.